-The Capricorn Solstice is depicted here by our Egyptian Tarot of Thelema image of the god Set.
-The traditional title of the card is ‘The Devil XV’.
-The Egyptian god Set shown here is no devil as such but is the Opener of the Year and Lord of Initiation.
+The Capricorn Solstice is depicted here by our Egyptian Tarot image of the god Set.
+The Devil XV is the traditional title of the trump, while the esoteric title is Lord of the Gates of Matter: Child of the Forces of Time.
+The Egyptian god Set is no devil as such but is the Opener of the Year and Lord of Initiation.

-Set is here depicted as God of the South, wielding the was sceptre of priestly authority in his left hand and the Ankh of Life in his right hand.
-His colour is indigo or dark violet.
-His ornaments, sceptre and ankh are black, gold and grey as according to the key scale colours of the 26th path and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
+Set is shown here as God of the South, wielding the was sceptre of priestly authority in his left hand and the Ankh of Life in his right hand.
+His colour is black, his nemyss and apron of blue-black and indigo.
+His ornaments, sceptre and ankh are black, gold and grey as according to the Key-Scale colours of the twenty-sixth path and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
 His peculiar ass-head with truncated ears has caused much bafflement.
 Some have thought he was modelled on a creature that has long been extinct.
 Whether this is true or not, Set is certainly among the most ancient of gods.
-Like Sokar, Lord of the Necropolis, Set is older even than the Pyramids.
-Perhaps he is as old as the vast wilderness of the desert itself.
+Like Sokar, Lord of the Necropolis, Set is older than even the Pyramids.
+Perhaps he is older than the vast wilderness of the desert expanse.

 Set is the most difficult of gods to ‘pin down’; his very nature forbids it.
 He is on the other side of wherever we happen to be in terms of consciousness.
 Thus, the Egyptians tended to think of Set as Mercury, the shapeshifter.
 In northerly locations, typical Setian totems are corvids—the raven, crow, jackdaw and magpie.
 The function of Set is dual.
 Firstly, Set veils the invisible in an infinite variety of forms.
 Secondly, he destroys the illusion of the appearance of things.
 Small wonder then, that Set is not only ‘First before the Gods’, but is also the most misunderstood of all gods.

-The hieroglyphic name of Set is shown at the top of the Tarot picture.
+Set’s hieroglyphic name is shown at the top of the Tarot picture.
 The first two letters are phonetics (‘s’ and ‘t’) while the rectangle provides a further clue to Set’s mysterious origins.
 The rectangle means ‘stone’.
 This has agricultural and building connotations, as well as that of the graven image.
 Some of the earliest Dynastic kings of Egypt were Setians, and were noted for their great feats of architectural magnificence as well as introducing irrigation canals.

-The 26th path of Capricorn connects Tiphereth, the sphere of the Sun, with Hod, the sphere of Mercury, which is the sphere of Set.
+The path of Capricorn connects Tiphereth, the sphere of the Sun, with Hod, the sphere of Mercury.
+The latter is also the abode of Set.
 The Renewing Intelligence is the renewal and perpetuity of all created forms.
 Nature provides a useful analogy for the human psyche.
-Unless the intellect is able to adapt it atrophies and becomes petrified, ‘turning to stone’.
+Unless the intellect is able to adapt, it atrophies and becomes petrified, ‘turning to stone’.
+Tales of people being turned to stone are common in myth and legend.
+It is notable that in Cornish folklore, the origin of the prehistoric megaliths and stone circles that abundantly populate the land is illustrated by stories of the petrification of men, women and giants.
+For example: the Merry Maidens, the Nine Maidens of Boskednan, the Tregeseal Dancing Stones, and the Hurlers.

 The identification of the personal ego with the forms or constructs that appear in Hod increases the limiting or restricting power of Saturn, ruler of Capricorn.
-According to AL, I: 41,

 It is the desire to become free of material limitations that drives man to seek freedom.
-It is necessary, though, to understand the principles of nature and their operation in the world before any limits can be transcended.
-The primary limitation is man himself and his ignorance of natural laws.
+It is necessary, though, to understand the governing principles behind nature’s appearance before any limits can be transcended.
+The primary limitation is man himself and his ignorance of all higher principles.